omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[move|https://github.com/rsms/move]] A simpler and cleaner programming language.
 * [[moescript|https://github.com/be5invis/moescript]] Indent-based language
 * [[pogoscript|http://pogoscript.org/]] language that emphasises readability, is friendly to domain specific languages and compiles to regular Javascript
+* [[LispyScript|https://github.com/santoshrajan/lispyscript]] A Javascript with Lispy syntax and Macros.

 #### JavaScript Parsers and Extensions